-NESCAUM strongly recommends that if EPA does not form a comprehensive review panel, CASAC should actively engage with scientists with significant expertise in the ecological effects of ozone and vegetation damage, as well as statisticians, atmospheric scientists, and experts in other relevant fields.
-With the advice of those experts, CASAC should carefully review the information related to the secondary standard in the ISA and PA, along with the analyses performed by the earlier CASAC panel, in order to recommend a NAAQS that will be protective of vegetation damage and other welfare effects associated with cumulative seasonal exposures.
+NESCAUM strongly recommends that if EPA does not form a comprehensive review panel, EPA and CASAC should actively engage with scientists with significant expertise in the ecological effects of ozone and vegetation damage, as well as statisticians, atmospheric scientists, and experts in other relevant fields.
+With the advice of those experts, EPA should carefully review the information related to the secondary standard in the ISA and PA, along with the analyses performed by the earlier CASAC panel, and should adopt a NAAQS that is responsive to the remand and that will be protective of vegetation damage and other welfare effects associated with cumulative seasonal exposures.